Shed the Easy Stuff

 Lighter Cut the corners off a closed-cell foam pad like the Thermarest Z-Lite Sol (10 ounce and $36 for a small) and chop material extending below your knees.
 Cushion your legs with your pack.

 Carry Less With Careful Planning

-Jettisoning the last five pounds requires thorough trip research, confidence in your trail skills, and, yes, sacrificing some creature comforts.
+Jettisoning those last few pounds requires thorough trip research, confidence in your trail skills, and, yes, sacrificing some creature comforts.
 The prize?
 Easier hiking every step of the way.

 Pack only what your route requires.

 Get seasonal beta.
 Call park offices to ask about campsites, trail conditions, water access, and other seasonal issues.
 Are fires allowed?
 Leave your stove at home.
 No snow in the

 passes?
 Don’t pack crampons or an ice axe.
 Also review recent trip reports at backpacker.com/community.

 Be weather-wise.
 Research backcountry forecasts at weather.gov.
 Subtract 4℉ for every 1,000 feet of elevation above the

 forecast area.
 Warm front approaching?
 Ditch your puffy.